alin0509/vending-machine/README.md

 ## Server
 Under `/server` folder

 ### `node index.js`
-Runs the server
+Run the server

 ## Database
-To create the DB collection you should run the script under `mongodb_createcollection.js` To populate the DB collection you should run the script under `mongodb_insert.js`
+To create the DB collection you should run the script under `mongodb_createcollection.js` <br />
+To populate the DB collection you should run the script under `mongodb_insert.js`